aai-institute/beyond-jupyter/oop-essentials/ide-features/README.md

   * **static type analysis**

-    With known types, the IDE (and other static analysis tools) can determine whether the types you are passing to or returning from functions match the expected types and can display errors as you type.
+    With known types, the IDE (and other static analysis tools) can determine whether the types you are passing to or returning from functions match the expected types; errors can be displayed as you type.

   * **interface documentation**